Voiced by: Tim Phillips (En), Benjamin Pascal (Fr)

 Action Survivor: She killed her demonic stepfather, but primarily helps Dante by her interactions with Limbo from the outside world to allow him to bridge the gap with his powers.

-Beauty Is Never Tarnished: Subverted.
+Beauty Is Never Tarnished: Averted.
 When about to be caught by the SWAT team raiding the hideout, Kat is advised by Dante to quietly surrender and make no attempt to fight back, after realizing that he cannot enter the real world to protect her.
-Doesn't matter, as she is quickly shot in the shoulder in spite of her surrendering and is beaten afterwards, and she visibly bears the marks of it until the end of the game.
+It doesn't matter, as she is quickly shot in the shoulder in spite of her surrendering and is beaten afterwards, and she visibly bears the marks of it until the end of the game.

 Determinator: Successfully holds out under Mundus's torture to protect Dante and Vergil, then goes on to give them a detailed interior plan of the building she was held in after her rescue a well as specifics of how to get around security.
 She is also the one to talk down Dante from killing Vergil, after hearing Vergil bad mouth her race.
 Then comfort Dante after he defeats Vergil, her arm visibly in a sling and walking with a limp.